alextswe/ilonely/root/README.md

 ## Current Sprint Goals:
  + Registration
    + Users must input a unique **username** and **email** to register.
+   + User must also input first name, last name, and age
+   + Password must be at least 8 characters and cannot be entirely numeric
    + Emails users upon successful registration
  + Secure Login
  + Change/Update Profile